Select your genre:

 In the What If? storyline @ One Last Dance

 Cheerio, everybody!
 I won't bother introducing myself, as I doubt there is a single person alive who doesn't know who I am.
 Yes, that's right: I'm the Prince of Wales!
 Not a bad gig, if I do say so myself.
 But for the time being you can call me David.
 Yes, I am aware my actual first name is Edward, and that's what I'm called in the press and on picture postcards, but friends and family know me as David so that's that.
 On to the momentous news at hand: not only have a I got myself a wife, I've also got myself a daughter (my darling Kate--the prettiest princess you've ever seen)!
 So now the King can't think me completely useless, as I've accomplished this one task with flying colours--well, perhaps my accomplishment is not SO grand, as my wife and I have our ups-and-down, although things are looking promising.
 I'm trying to make the best of this, you know--it wasn't MY idea.
 Perhaps I should tell you a bit about her?
 Well, now she's Alexandra Alice Augusta Victoria Olga (you think THAT's bad, I'm Edward Albert Christian George Andrew Patrick David), but you and I know her best as the Grand Duchess Olga, the eldest daughter of Czar Nicholas II.
 She's a lovely girl--blonde, blue-eyed, and a pretty smile.
 Yes, she is a bit moody; and yes, she's a bookworm, and shy; but she's sharp as a tack and rather amusing when she has a mind to be.
 With her I've discovered that a man's relationship with a woman can be an intellectual partnership: what an epiphany.
-Alas, she is not willing to have another child just yet, I'm so utterly besotted with Kate I would like a few more, perhaps a son, although there would be the risk of the dreaded bleeding disease, hemophilia.
+I am eager for more children, perhaps a son, although there would be the risk of the dreaded bleeding disease, hemophilia.
 Ironic, really.
 The disease started in royal families with my great-grandmother, old Queen Victoria, and now with my Russian wife it has possibly returned to where it started, the British Royal House (took a detour through the Houses of Hesse and Romanov).

 Little Anastasia, the youngest sister, well, bloody hell, how does one describe HER?
 Yes, she is riotously entertaining, and nice when she feels so inclined, but God help the poor soul that gets on her bad side!
 I know this from experience.
 You see, she was briefly infatuated with me (and again, who can blame her, eh?) and wrote a love poem in my honour.
 Terribly amusing.
 Well, I behaved like a cad and read it aloud when I found it.
 I really didn't think it would upset her so much.
 She LIKES being the centre of attention!
 Now she loathes me.
-She seems to have gotten over it, at least, and has become engaged to the Crown Prince of Belgium, much to Harry's disappointment.
+She seems to have gotten over it, at least, and has married the Crown Prince of Belgium, and they have a son named Philip.

-With Alexei, my fellow Heir, things are decidedly better.
+With Alexey, my fellow Heir, things are decidedly better.
+He is engaged to a Grecian princess and suffers, regrettably, from the dreaded hemophilia.
 I like him a great deal, and he's given me his blessing of sorts in regards to my marriage to his sister--assuming I treat her right, which I fully intend to do.
 I'm a married man now, and I ought to act like it.
 That, and I certainly don't want or need to give the King any further excuse to think I'm a hopeless, miserable excuse for a son and heir.
 What does he know anyway?

 The Romanovs - One Last Dance